-A. Drug Testing
+A. Drug Testing Top of Page

 In cases involving drug testing, the employer should always be prepared to fully document its case.
 At a minimum, the evidence should include a copy of the employer's policy regarding drugs and drug testing and proof of the claimant's awareness of the policy and consent to testing.
 The employer should also submit a complete chain of custody document showing who handled the claimant's urine, hair, or blood sample at all pertinent times.
 Finally, specific test result documentation is needed that shows the types of initial and confirmation testing methods and the quantitative results achieved, preferably including a statement of what the test results mean.
 This kind of evidence should be supplied by any testing service the employer uses.
 The confirmation test should be of the gas chromatography/mass spectrometry (GC/MS) type.